IGITUGraz/L2L/README.rst

 Installing Requirements
 -----------------------

-If you wish to install LTL as a python package, then you may ignore this section and continue from the section `To Install The LTL Package`_.
+If you wish to install LTL as a python package, then you may ignore this section and continue from the section `Installing the LTL Package`_.
 If you however, wish to use it as-is, without installing, then the relevant requirements must be installed.
 This can be done by running the following from the root directory of the repository:

     pip3 install --user -r requirements.text